costarc/MSXPi/README.md

 sudo ./msxpi-setup.sh

-### Step 3: In your favorite PC computer, copy all MSXPi commands from https://github.com/costarc/MSXPi/tree/master/software/target to your MSX SD card.
+### Step 3: Install the MSXPi commands for MSX-DOS

+In your favorite PC computer, copy all MSXPi commands from https://github.com/costarc/MSXPi/tree/master/software/target to your MSX SD card.

 After this basic setup, you should be able to use the MSXPi ".com" commands from your MSX.